HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/enable-hpovcertificatevalidation.md

 ## Description

 HPE OneView performs certificate validation for all Transport Layer Security (TLS) communications between the appliance and external servers or devices.
-These checks guarantee confidentiality, integrity, and authentication with the remote `end-point`.
+These checks guarantee confidentiality, integrity, and authentication with the remote end-point.

 In production environments, Hewlett Packard Enterprise strongly recommends that certificate validation be enabled.
 In environments where security is not a concern, such as a testing environment, certificate validation can optionally be disabled.

 If certificate validation is disabled, any sensitive data such as credentials are transmitted insecurely.
-Make sure to use only local user accounts and not enterprise `directory-based` accounts to avoid transmitting enterprise login credentials over the network when certificate validation is disabled.
+Make sure to use only local user accounts and not enterprise directory-based accounts to avoid transmitting enterprise login credentials over the network when certificate validation is disabled.

 {% hint style="info" %}
-When upgrading from earlier releases,
+When upgrading from earlier releases, the certificates in use by the currently monitored or managed devices are imported into the HPE OneView trust store and alerts are generated for issues such as expired certificates.
+These automatically added certificates are either a device"s self signed certificate or the leaf certificate for a certificate authority (CA) signed certificate.
+Using CA-signed certificates can simplify the device trust process.
 {% endhint %}
- the certificates in use by the currently monitored or managed devices are imported into the HPE OneView trust store and alerts are generated for issues such as expired certificates.
-These automatically added certificates are either a device"s self signed certificate or the leaf certificate for a certificate authority (CA) signed certificate.
-Using `CA-signed` certificates can simplify the device trust process.

 Certificate checking is enabled by default, but some of the stricter validation checks are relaxed to maintain communications with all devices, even those with certificate issues.
 The relaxed checking includes: